SaketC86/CSE111_CaseStudy_GroupD2/README.md

 ## Sample Input and Output

-The inputs are blue in colour and the outputs are in white.
+The inputs are BLUE in colour and the outputs are in WHITE.

 ### Login
 ![](output/login.png)